codurance/site/_posts/2015-06-17-finding-the-biting-point.md

 - teamwork
 ---

-## The inevitble imbalance in pair programming.
+## The inevitable imbalance in pair programming.

 At some point throughout a developers career, no matter their experience, they will most likely find themselves in a situation where they are either the Junior or the Senior of the two in a pair programming session.
 In this context, being the __Junior__ does not only mean being a less experienced developer, but it could also mean somebody that has not been introduced to the current project yet, or someone who is inexperienced with the language.